MaxJW/Carrotodo/README.md

-# Pomodomore
+# CaroToDo
-A Pomodoro timer web app built using Svelte
+A Pomodoro (or Carota in this case) timer web app built using Svelte